npbauman/Downfolded-Hamiltonian-Database/README.md

      information about the particular downfolded Hamiltonian.
 The downfolding can occur for the virtual orbitals, the occupied orbitals, or both, which is important when running posterior calculations.
   2. Be aware of the source of the cluster amplitudes.
-The DUCC formalism is a a way of providing unitary Hamlitonians, but in practice the source of the amplitudes that create the unitary ansatz may not be from a unitary coupled-cluster method.
+The DUCC formalism is a way of providing unitary Hamiltonians, but in practice, the source of the amplitudes that create the unitary ansatz may not be from a unitary coupled-cluster method.
-  3. In the information there will be a nuclear repulsion energy and possibly a value for a 'shift' that may have to be added to/incorporated into any calculation with the downfolded Hamltonian.
+  3. In the information, there will be a nuclear repulsion energy and possibly a value for a 'shift' that may have to be added to/incorporated into any calculation with the downfolded Hamiltonian.

-Each subdirectory will contain a NWCHEM input, output, and files for the one- and two-electron integrals.
+Each subdirectory will contain an NWCHEM input, output, and files for the one- and two-electron integrals.
 The integrals are outputted as either a '.YAML' or 'FCIDUMP' file.
 The one-electron integrals are of the core-Hamiltonian type

 <img src="https://latex.codecogs.com/svg.latex?\left&space;(&space;i&space;\left&space;|&space;h&space;\right&space;|&space;j&space;\right&space;)&space;=&space;\int&space;d\mathbf{r_{1}}&space;\psi_{i}^{*}(\mathbf{r_{1}})h(\mathbf{r_{1}})\psi_{j}(\mathbf{r_{1}})," title="\left ( i \left | h \right | j \right ) = \int d\mathbf{r_{1}} \psi_{i}^{*}(\mathbf{r_{1}})h(\mathbf{r_{1}})\psi_{j}(\mathbf{r_{1}})," />

-while the two-electron integrals are stored using the Mullikan convention
+while the two-electron integrals are stored using the Mulliken convention

 <img src="https://latex.codecogs.com/svg.latex?\left&space;(&space;i&space;j&space;|&space;k&space;l\right&space;)&space;=&space;\int&space;d\mathbf{r_{1}}&space;d\mathbf{r_{2}}&space;\psi_{i}^{*}(\mathbf{r_{1}})\psi_{j}(\mathbf{r_{1}})r_{12}^{-1}\psi_{k}^{*}(\mathbf{r_{2}})\psi_{l}(\mathbf{r_{2}})." title="\left ( i j | k l\right ) = \int d\mathbf{r_{1}} d\mathbf{r_{2}} \psi_{i}^{*}(\mathbf{r_{1}})\psi_{j}(\mathbf{r_{1}})r_{12}^{-1}\psi_{k}^{*}(\mathbf{r_{2}})\psi_{l}(\mathbf{r_{2}})." />

-In both cases, the indicies correspond to **'spacial'** orbitals.
+In both cases, the indices correspond to **'spatial'** orbitals.